 Right to access for emergency works and repairs

 There may come a time when the landlord or letting agent has to access the property immediately, to carry out emergency repair work.
 In this instance they don’t need to seek your permission first.

 - Structural damage that needs attending to immediately

 - Suspicion of criminal or violent behaviour from you

 You could request, when you take over the tenancy of a property, to change the locks as you don’t know who has rented the property previously, or who still has access to it.

 It always best to seek permission from your landlord.
-If they are in agreement then confirm who will foot the bill before you find a local locksmith and get a quote.
+If they are in agreement then confirm who will foot the bill before you find a local locksmith.